 - Rumchata – rum-based, creamy, cinnamon-flavored liqueur

-Top off your spiked hot chocolate with a ridiculously hefty serving of whipped cream, crushed peppermint candy, and maybe even a candy cane for an extra special touch.
-Whichever way you choose to make it, you can count on warm smiles and spirits to be raised, in more ways than just one.
+Top off your spiked hot chocolate with a ridiculously hefty serving of whipped cream, marshmallows, crushed peppermint candy, or maybe even a candy cane for an extra special touch.
+Whichever way you choose to make or serve it, you can count on warm smiles and spirits to be raised!
 Please, enjoy.

 Perfect, spiked hot chocolate featuring an easy, homemade hot chocolate recipe with vanilla vodka, and Kahlua.

 - 1 1/4 cup heavy cream

 - 1 teaspoon pure vanilla extract

 - 5 ounces (about 2/3 cup) Original Kahlua or Mocha Kahlua